skip to content

 Drug offences committed against children are taken very seriously and heavy penalties can apply.
 The sale, supply or administration of a controlled drug to a child or in a school zone attracts a maximum penalty of $1 million or life imprisonment or both [Controlled Substances Act 1984 (SA) ss 33F and 33G].

-See further our Drugs and the Law Factsheet.
+See further our Young people and the law - Drugs factsheet.

 Gambling

-A bet by a child (under 18) or by an adult with a child is an offence under the Lottery and Gaming Act 1936 (SA) [ss 53, 54].
+A bet by a child (under 18) or by an adult with a child is an offence under the Gaming Offences Act 1936 (SA) [ss 53, 54].
 It is also an offence to receive money from a child for the purpose of gambling [s 55].

 Children cannot operate poker machines or enter areas where poker machines are operating [Gaming Machines Act 1992 (SA) ss 56-58].
 Similar restrictions apply to 'Keno' games in licensed premises.